speced/respec/README.md

 If you're familiar with GitHub then contributing is simple: just fork and make pull requests.
-Please just be careful to note that the primary branch is `gh-pages` and not `master` (this ensures that the result gets published on the Web).
+Please just be careful to note that the primary branch is `gh-pages` and not `master` (this ensures that the result gets published on the Web). **More importantly**, please note that the development branch is `develop`.
+If you are making patches and pull requests, please base them off this branch.

 If you're not familiar with GitHub, you need to follow the following steps: